knetsolutions/KNet/docs/quick_start.rst

 ============
 In this QuickStart section, we see few quick steps to install and execute the sample topology with RYU Controller.

+KNet is currently supported and Tested in **Ubuntu 16.04 and 14.04** versions.

 We have used  Ubuntu 16.04 OS for the below demonstations.
 (The procedure is same for Ubuntu 14.04 OS also)

 .. figure::  imgs/quick_start/ubuntuversion_s.png